 ORCHESTRA OR CHAMBER MUSICIANS AVAILABLE FOR HIRE

-The RMP can provide any combination of orchestral players or hammer musicians for your project or event, ranging from full symphony orchestras for concerts or tours, to recording ensembles, chamber orchestras , small groups of chamber musicians or soloists for your event, concert, festival, recording or ceremony.
+The RMP can provide any combination of orchestral players or chamber musicians for your project or event, ranging from full symphony orchestras of up to 80 players for concerts or tours, to recording ensembles, chamber orchestras, small groups of chamber musicians or soloists for your event, concert, festival, recording or ceremony.